cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 server/database/service/procedure/repository/product (all the things in the above list).
 Data managed via LDAP are key/value(s) pairs grouped in a hierarchical structure.
 This structure is called the **DIT** (*Directory Information Tree*).
 LDAP doesn't specify how data is actually stored in the DIT neither how the user is authorized to access it.
-There are only a few data types that every LDAP server must recognize (some of them are very old and are not used anymore).
+There are only a few data types that every LDAP server must recognize (some of them being very old and not used anymore).
 LDAP version 3 is also an extensible protocol, this means that a vendor can add features not in the LDAP specifications (using Controls and Extensions).
-The LDAP server relies on a **schema** to know which data types, attributes and object it understand.
+Any LDAP server relies on a **schema** to know which data types, attributes and object it understand.
 A portion of the schema is standard
-(defined in the protocol itself), but each vendor can add attributes and object for specific purpose.
-Also the schema can be extended by the user.
+(defined in the protocol itself), but each vendor can add attributes and object for specific purposes.
+The schema can also be extended (with administrative role) by the system administrator, the developer and the end user of the LDAP server.
-Keep in mind that "extending the schema" is something that is not defined in the LDAP protocol, so each vendor has developed different methods.
+Keep in mind that "extending the schema" is something that is not defined in the LDAP protocol, so each vendor has developed different methods to add objects and attributes.

-All the (sometime too complex) LDAP machinery you will interact with has this only purpose.

-Being a protocol, LDAP is not related to any specific product and it is described in a set of **RFC** (*Request for comments*, the official rules of the Internet ecosystem).
-Its latest version of this rules is **version 3** documented in the RFC4510 and subsequents RFCs released in June 2006.
+Being a protocol, LDAP is not related to any specific product and it is described in a set of **RFCs** (*Request for comments*, the official rules of the Internet ecosystem).
+Latest version of this rules is **version 3** documented in the RFC4510 (and subsequents RFCs) released in June 2006.

 A very brief history of LDAP
 ============================